drbawb/babou/DEVELOP.md

 ---

-A ContextChain is a doubly-linked list of ChainableContext items:
+A ContextChain is a list of ChainableContext items:
 For e.g: [head] <-> [AuthContext] <-> [WalletContext] <-> [tail]

 A ContextChain automatically wraps a route/action with the default context (POST/GET vars).